Kayaking for First-Timers ─ What You Need to Know Before Hitting the Water

 How to Choose Your First Kayaking Destination

 Your first kayaking trip should be enjoyable, not stressful.
 Choosing the right location is half the battle.
 You want calm, flat water with minimal current.
 Lakes, slow rivers, and sheltered bays are all great options.
-If you’re looking for more guidance on where to start or the best kayak for you, visit here.

 I wouldn’t recommend the open ocean or rivers with rapids just yet—those can wait until you’ve got more experience under your belt.